spthakkar/Mined2022_TrailBlazers/README.md

 Here, image file has been converted into HSV format to  avoid shadow effect.
 Then contours are used to get boundary points of diamond.

+Main Advantage: It works for all types of diamond shape and at different angles.